-Fees and Compensation for Asset Management Services
+Model Portfolio Solutions and Direct Asset Management Services

-Fees for services provided through our wrap fee program are charged based on a percentage of assets under management, billed in arrears (at the end of the billing period) on a monthly calendar basis and calculated based on the average daily balance of the account for the current billing period.
+Fees charged for our model portfolio solutions and direct asset management services are charged based on a percentage of assets under management, billed in arrears (at the end of the billing period) on a monthly calendar basis and calculated based on the average daily balance of the account(s) for the current billing period.
 Fees are prorated (based on the number of days service is provided during the initial billing period) for your account opened at any time other than the beginning of the billing period.
 Under the average daily balance method, each day's balance for the month is summed then divided by the number of days in the month, to compute the average daily balance.
 The average daily balance is then multiplied by the monthly portion of the annual fee to determine the monthly fee due.
 Cash placed in a model will be included in the billing; non-modelized cash will not.
-The services under this program continue in effect until terminated by either party by providing written notice of termination to the other party.
-Any prepaid, unearned fees will be promptly refunded by AEWM to you.

-Fees for investment management services are negotiable by your IAR based upon the type of client, the complexity of the client's situation, the composition of the client's account (i.e., equities versus mutual funds), the potential for additional account deposits, the relationship of the client with the IAR, the total amount of assets under management for the client, and the portfolio(s) chosen.
-AEWM may offer an make available an advisory fee discount for IARs, employees of IARs, employees of AEWM, and employees of Advisors Excel when accounts are managed by AEWM.
-Advisors Excel, an insurance marketing organization under common control and ownership with AEWM, is further described in the Related Insurance Marketing Organizations section of Item 9 - Additional Information.
+Fees charged for our model portfolio solutions and direct asset management services are negotiable by each of our IARs based upon the type of client, the complexity of the client's situation, the composition of the client's account (i.e., equities versus mutual funds), the potential for additional account deposits, the relationship of the client with the IAR, the total amount of assets under management for the client, and the portfolio(s) chosen.
+AEWM may offer and make available an advisory fee discount for IARs, employees of IARs, employees of Advisors Excel when accounts are managed by AEWM.
+Advisors Excel, an insurance marketing organization under common control and ownership with AEWM, is further described in Item 10 - Other Financial Industry Activities and Affiliations.

-Based upon the above negotiability factors, your IAR is allowed to set the fee for investment advisory services up to a maximum amount of 2.5% annually.
-The fee charged to each client includes a portion attributable to AEWM and a portion attributable to the manager of the selected model portfolio (if applicable).
-Typically, the Strategist's fee will range from 0.00% to 0.75% annually.
-A typical distribution for an annual fee of 1.75% would include an allocation of 1.35% to AEWM (including the asset based custodial fee), and an allocation of 0.01% to 0.50% to the manager of the selected model portfolio (Strategist).
+Based upon the above negotiability factors, each IAR is allowed to set AEWM's investment advisory fee up to a maximum amount of 2.5% annually.
+For model portfolio solutions, the fee charged to each client includes a portion attributable to AEWM and a portion attributable to the manager of the selected model portfolio.
+A typical distribution for an annual fee of 1.75% would include an allocation of 1.35% to AEWM (including the asset based custodial fee) and an allocation of 0.01% to 0.50% to the manager of the selected model portfolio (Strategist).
 The proceeding is for illustrative purposes only.
 The actual annual fee charged by AEWM will be specified in your investment advisory services agreement.
 When your IAR manages his/her own model portfolios, a portion of your investment advisory fee is not allocated to a Strategist.
 However, AEWM does not require your IAR to lower your overall fee in such circumstance.
 As a result, your IAR is incentivized to select model portfolios that he/she manages in lieu of model portfolios managed by Third-Party Managers.
 The rationale for not requiring your IAR to lower your fees is that your IAR incurs expenses related to the management of these Adviser Managed Models.